chavarera/PythonScript/Data_Structure_In_Python/Dictionary/BasicOperation.md

 ## Basic operation on dictionary

-### 1. Add new key value element in dictionary
+### 1. Add new key-value element in the dictionary

- we can add key and value in dictionary using key.
+ we can add key and value in a dictionary using the key.

 Syntax:
 ```python